Living On Campus

 • Do not prop exterior doors open and guard against “tailgating” (strangers who follow you into the building after you have used your access card).
 Doors are wired for 24 hour card only access.

-• Never give your room combination or access card to anyone.
+• Never give your access card to anyone.

 • Remember that you are responsible for your guests.